thekangster/wordle-solver/hw1/DESIGN.md

-# design document - hw1: input, loops, numbers, and pigs
+# design document

+This is the DESIGN.md file for hw1: input, loops, numbers, and pigs

 ## how the program works